Warwick Lease Extension - Free Consultation

 Warwick property with a lease extension is almost the same value as a freehold

-Leasehold premises in Warwick with over 100 years remaining on the lease are often regarded as a ‘virtual freehold’.
-This is where the lease is worth the same as a freehold interest in your property.
+Leasehold premises in Warwick with more than 100 years outstanding on the lease are often referred to as ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your home.
 In such circumstances there is often little upside in buying the freehold unless savings on ground rent and estate charges warrant it.

 Lender Requirement